 Figure 6.
 AAWR from the EM-GC and CMIP6 multi-model ensemble for 1975-2014.
-Five Seven temperature data sets and five ocean heat content records are used to compare values of AAWR computed from the EM-GC.
-The box represents the 25th, 50th, and 75th percentiles, the whiskers denote the 5th and 95th percentiles, and the stars show the minimum and maximum values of AAWR from the EM-GC based upon on the aerosol weighting method described in Sect.
+Five temperature data sets and five ocean heat content records are used to compare values of AAWR computed from the EM-GC.
+The box represents the 25th, 50th, and 75th percentiles, the whiskers denote the 5th and 95th percentiles, and the stars show the minimum and maximum values of AAWR from the EM-GC based upon the aerosol weighting method described in Sect.
 2.5.
 The red box labeled "CMIP6" shows the 25th, 50th, and 75th percentiles, the whiskers represent the 5th and 95th percentiles, and the stars denote the minimum and maximum values of AAWR from the 50 member CMIP6 multi-model ensemble.

 The box and whisker symbol labeled CMIP6 in Fig. 6 shows the 5th, 25th, 50th, 75th, and 95th percentiles of AAWR calculated from 50 GCMs, also from 1975-2014, as described in Sect.
 2.3.
 The stars denote the minimum and maximum values of AAWR from the GCMs.
-Two CMIP6 models exhibit values of AAWR similar to the median values we infer from the HadCRUT4, CW14, NOAAGT, BEG, 690 BEG, GISTEMP, and HadCRUT5, NOAAGT, and CW14 data records using the EM-GC-.
-Iin particular INM-CM5-0 (Volodin and Gritsun, 2018) yields 0.147°C/decade and MIROC6 (Tatebe et al., 2019) results in 0.157°C/decade (Table S3-S4 provides values of AAWR for all individual CMIP6 GCMs).
-The median value of AAWR from the CMIP6 multi-model ensemble is 0.221°C/decade, about 6040% larger than the 50th percentile value of AAWR found using the HadCRUT5 data set for GMST-noted above.
-The 695 5th, 25th, 75th, and 95th percentiles of AAWR from the CMIP6 multi-model ensemble are 0.151, 0.192, 0.245, and 0.299°C/decade, respectively.
-Some CMIP6 GCMs exhibit values of AAWR that are almost 0.14°C/decade larger than our largest empirical estimates for 1975-2014; the maximum value of AAWR from the GCMs is 0.354 °C/decade.
-The maximum value of AAWR based off the historical climate record using the EM-GC is 0.257213°C/decade (NOAAGT-HadCRUT5 data set using the Cheng-Ishii et al. 700 (2017) OHC record and a time series for RF due to tropospheric aerosols consistent with AER RF2011 equal to -1.6-5 W m-2).
-The 95th percentiles of all All of the EM-GC based values of AAWR in Fig. 6 are below the 75th-50th percentile of AAWR from the CMIP6 multi-model ensemble of 0.245221°C/decade, supporting the notion that CMIP6 GCMs tend to exhibit a faster rate of anthropogenic warming over the past four decades than the actual atmosphere.
+Two CMIP6 models exhibit values of AAWR similar to the median values we infer from the HadCRUT, BEG, GISTEMP, NOAAGT, and CW14 data records using the EM-GC, in particular INM-CM5-0 (Volodin and Gritsun, 2018) yields 0.147°C/decade and MIROC6 (Tatebe et al., 2019) results in 0.157°C/decade (Table S3 provides values of AAWR for all individual CMIP6 GCMs).
+The median value of AAWR from the CMIP6 multi-model ensemble is 0.221°C/decade, about 60% larger than the 50th percentile value of AAWR found using the HadCRUT data set for GMST noted above.
+The 5th, 25th, 75th, and 95th percentiles of AAWR from the CMIP6 multi-model ensemble are 0.151, 0.192, 0.245, and 0.299°C/decade, respectively.
+Some CMIP6 GCMs exhibit values of AAWR that are almost 0.1°C/decade larger than our largest empirical estimates for 1975-2014; the maximum value of AAWR from the GCMs is 0.354 °C/decade.
+The maximum value of AAWR based off the historical climate record using the EM-GC is 0.257°C/decade (NOAAGT data set using the Cheng OHC record and a time series for RF due to tropospheric aerosols consistent with AER RF2011 equal to -1.6 W m-2).
+The 95th percentiles of all EM-GC based values of AAWR in Fig. 6 are below the 75th percentile of AAWR from the CMIP6 multi-model ensemble of 0.245°C/decade, supporting the notion that CMIP6 GCMs tend to exhibit a faster rate of anthropogenic warming over the past four decades than the actual atmosphere.